 Manufacture Your Day by ACKNOWLEDGING THAT YOU CANNOT “FIX” PEOPLE

-Today I got a phone call from a new prospect.
-It is always exciting for me when the phone rings and someone wants to work with me because this person has heard that I deliver good results.
+It is always exciting for me when the phone rings and someone wants to work with me because this person has heard that we deliver great results.

 However, here is what most people don’t know about our approach: